UCLA-ECE209AS-2018W/Weikun-Zhengshuang/README.md

-# Over-the-Air Speech Recogniztion Attack
+# Over-the-Air Speech Recognition Attack

 ## About This Project
 ### Overview